 June 5, 1983: The day Yannick Noah restored French glory in Paris

-On this day, the 5th of June 1983, Yannick Noah edged Mats Wilander, 6-2 7-5 7-6, in the final of Roland-Garros.
-Aged 23, he was the first Frenchman to triumph at home since Marcel Bernard in 1946.
-His victory was a milestone in French sport history, especially since he has remained, to this day, the last French player to claim a Grand Slam title in men’s singles.
-Noah’s triumph would also be remembered as the last time a player won the French Open while consistently playing serve and volley.
-Ultimately, it was the last time a player claimed a Grand Slam title using a wooden racket.
+On this day, June 5, 1983, Yannick Noah edged Mats Wilander, 6-2, 7-5, 7-6, in the Roland-Garros final.
+Aged 23, Noah was the first Frenchman to triumph at home since Marcel Bernard in 1946.
+His victory was a milestone in the history of French sport, especially since he has remained, to this day, the last French player to claim a Grand Slam title in men’s singles.
+Noah’s triumph would also be remembered as the last time a player won Roland-Garros while consistently serving and volleying.
+Also, it was the last time a player claimed a Grand Slam title using a wooden racket.

 Yannick Noah was born in 1960 in Sedan, in the north of France, but his family moved back to Cameroon soon after he was born, and that was where he grew up.
-Young Noah started playing tennis without much hope of becoming a great player, as there were only eight tennis courts in the entire country, but his meeting with Arthur Ashe, who had come to play an exhibition match in Yaoundé in 1971, changed his life.
-The American, who was the first black player to have claimed men’s singles major title, gave Noah a helping hand and the young man soon came to France to become a professional tennis player.
+Young Noah started playing tennis without much hope of becoming a great player, as there were only eight tennis courts in the entire country.
+However, a meeting with Arthur Ashe, who had come to play an exhibition match in Yaoundé in 1971, changed the course of his life.
+The American, who was the first black player to have claimed a men’s singles major title, gave Noah a helping hand and the young man soon came to France to become a professional tennis player.

-He started his career in 1978, claiming his first title on the tour in Manilla.
+He started his career in 1978, claiming his first title on the tour in Manilla, Philippines.
 He improved constantly, and in 1981 he reached the quarter-finals at Roland-Garros and fell to Victor Pecci, after defeating Guillermo Vilas in the fourth round.
-In 1982, it was again Vilas that toppled him in the quarter-final of the French Open.
+In 1982, it was again Vilas that toppled him in the quarter-final at Roland-Garros.
 That year, Noah led the French Davis Cup team to its first final since 1933, where they were defeated by the American team.
-In 1983, he had become a serious contender for the Roland-Garros title by winning two clay court tournaments, the first one in Madrid, the second one in Hamburg, which was at the time the biggest title in his career.
-There Noah would beat Jose Higueras in the final (3-6 7-5 6-2 6-0).
-At the time he was world No 6, and he was by far the best French player on the tour.
+In 1983, he had become a serious contender for the Roland-Garros title by winning two clay-court tournaments, the first one in Madrid, and the second in Hamburg, which was at the time the biggest title of his career.
+There, Noah would beat Jose Higueras in the final (3-6, 7-5, 6-2, 6-0).
+At the time, he was ranked No 6 in the world, and was by far the best French player on the tour.

 Mats Wilander, born in 1964, had been very successful at a particularly young age.
-In 1982, aged only 17 years and 9 months, he had become the youngest player ever to lift a Grand Slam trophy, edging clay court legend Guillermo Vilas in the final (1-6 7-6 6-0 6-4).
+In 1982, aged only 17 years and 9 months, he had become the youngest player ever to win a Grand Slam trophy, edging clay-court legend Guillermo Vilas in the final (1-6, 7-6, 6-0, 6-4).
 Wilander had also made himself famous for a memorable act of sportsmanship earlier in the tournament.
 In the semi-final against Jose-Luis Clerc, on his first match point, he reversed a call that would have sealed his victory after the umpire had already announced “game, set and match.”
-In 1982, in a Davis Cup quarter-final, Wilander played the longest match of the Open Era, losing after six hours and twenty-two minutes to John McEnroe (9-7, 6-2, 15-17, 3-6, 8-6).
-Wilander was the fifth seed at the 1983 French Open.
+In 1982, in a Davis Cup quarter-final, Wilander played the longest match of the Open Era, losing after six hours and 22 minutes to John McEnroe (9-7, 6-2, 15-17, 3-6, 8-6).
+Wilander was the fifth seed at Roland-Garros in 1983.

-Mats Wilander was the defending champion and he had the perfect game style to prevail on red dirt.
-He was extremely consistent, and his physical condition was not to be challenged.
-On the other hand, Yannick Noah played serve and volley, a strategy that had not been successful at the French Open in the last decade.
+Wilander was the defending champion and had the perfect game style to prevail on red dirt.
+He was extremely consistent, and his physical condition was among the best of his time.
+On the other hand, Noah played serve-and-volley, a strategy that had not been successful at Roland-Garros over the past decade.

-Wilander, despite his young age, had already experienced a successful major final, the year before, when he defeated Guillermo Vilas for the Roland-Garros title.
-The circumstances were very different this time around, however.
-Not only did Wilander have to face Frenchman Noah, but he would have to grapple with the delirium of the entire country which stood behind him as he mounted his quest to become the first French male to win Roland-Garros in 37 years.
+Wilander, despite his young age, had already experienced a successful Grand Slam final, the year before, when he defeated Guillermo Vilas for the Roland-Garros title.
+However, the circumstances were very different this time around.
+Not only did Wilander have to face the local favourite Noah, but he would have to grapple with the delirium of all of France which stood behind him as he mounted his quest to become the first French male to win Roland-Garros in 37 years.

 The third set proved to be a thriller, with Noah starting to show signs of fatigue as nerves creeped in.
 He was so close to his dream, but steely Wilander was gaining in confidence.
 An intense, back-and-forth fight took the players to a tie-break.
-On his second match point, after two hours and twenty-five minutes of play, Yannick Noah followed his serve to the net, but he did not have to volley: Wilander’s return was off the mark.
+On his second match point, after two hours and 25 minutes of play, Noah followed his serve to the net, but he did not have to volley: Wilander’s return was off-the-mark.
 Noah could kneel on Court Philippe Chatrier’s fabled clay and rejoice: he had fulfilled his dream and given French tennis its first Grand Slam men’s singles title since 1946.

-In a joyful display of emotions, his father, Zacharie, leaped over the fence and stormed onto the court to jump into his arms and celebrate the moment.
-As an ultimate symbol, the Musketeer’s trophy would be handed to him by Marcel Bernard himself; he was not the last Frenchman to have won Roland-Garros anymore.
+In a joyful display of emotion, his father, Zacharie, leaped over the fence and stormed onto the court to jump into his arms and celebrate the moment.
+In an ultimate symbolic gesture, the Musketeer’s trophy would be handed to him by Marcel Bernard himself; he was not the last Frenchman to have won Roland-Garros anymore.

 What happened next?

 At the time, Noah’s triumph at Roland-Garros would have a great impact across the entire country.
-His achievement would be all over the news and Noah would be considered a national hero, to the point where it would perhaps become too big of a responsibility to carry for a 23-year-old man.
-He had made his dream come true at a young age and he would never find the energy to light the same fire in his racket.
-Noah would remain a top 10 player for some time, reaching two more quarter-finals at Roland-Garros and the semi-final at the 1990 Australian Open, and when he retired from the game, he would own 23 titles in singles and a Roland-Garros crown in doubles in 1984, partnering Henri Leconte.
+His achievement would be all over the media and Noah would be considered a national hero, to the point where it would perhaps become too big of a responsibility to carry for a 23-year-old man.
+He had made his dream come true at a young age and he would never find the energy to light the same fire in his racket again.
+Noah would remain a top 10 player for some time, reaching two more quarter-finals at Roland-Garros and the semi-final at the 1990 Australian Open, and when he retired from the game, he would own 23 titles in singles and a Roland-Garros crown in doubles in 1984, which he won partnering compatriot Henri Leconte.